Plug-In Solar Legislation Roundup: What's Moving in 2026 | PlugInSolarUS

 Plug-In Solar Legislation Roundup: What's Moving in 2026

 The landscape of plug-in solar energy in the United States is rapidly evolving.
-As of May 2026, five states have enacted plug-in solar legislation (Utah, Maine, Virginia, Colorado, and Maryland), three more are on governors' desks (Connecticut, New Hampshire, and Vermont), and more than a dozen states have active bills advancing through their legislatures.
+As of August 2026, eight states have enacted plug-in solar legislation (Utah, Maine, Virginia, Colorado, Maryland, Connecticut, New Hampshire, and Vermont), two more are on governors' desks (New York SUNNY Act and New Jersey Garden State Balcony Solar Act), and more than a dozen states have active bills advancing through their legislatures.
 This roundup covers every major development — what's enacted, what's on the governor's desk, what's moving, and what stalled.

 Important Notice: Federal ITC Expired